It's not even binding (and other myths)

-But just because it’s non-binding, doesn’t mean it’s not important.
-It’s probably the most important legal document of the whole deal, because it’s a psychological anchor for the rest of the process.
+In fact, it’s probably the most important legal document of the whole deal because it’s a psychological anchor for the rest of the process.
 Any major changes introduced after that could kill the deal.
 Plus, a well-drafted term sheet will make the final agreement much easier and faster to finalize.

 I was able to get her much more favorable payment and price adjustment terms.
 I also added several provisions that she would not even have known to ask for.
 After that, the final contract was much easier to negotiate.

 If you just got a formal offer to buy your software company, consider this: how many businesses have you sold?
 This is not the time to go it alone.